Softmotions/ejdb/src/bindings/ejdb2_node/README.md

 ## Note on versioning

-Since `2020-12-22` a new version scheme is used.
-So the major version of package has been changed.
-Now package version is concatenation of ejdb2 core engine version and version serial number of this binding.
+Since `2020-12-22` a new version scheme is used and the major version of node package has been incremented.
+Now package version is the concatenation of ejdb2 core engine version and version serial number of this binding.
-For example: given ejdb2 version `2.0.52` and binding seq number `2` so actual package version will be `2.0.522`.
+For example: given ejdb2 version `2.0.52` and binding serial `2` the actual package version will be `2.0.522`.

 ## Sample code